maxmmeindl/ParaDocs/AMENDED_COMPLAINT_DRAFT.md

 ### VII.
 DEMAND FOR ADMINISTRATIVE HEARING

-Complainant demands a full evidentiary hearing before an EEOC Administrative Judge on all claims alleged herein, recognizing that the 1,340-day violation creates virtually automatic liability requiring only determination of appropriate damages.
+Complainant demands a full evidentiary hearing before an EEOC Administrative Judge on all claims alleged herein, recognizing that the 1,340-day violation creates virtually likely liability requiring only determination of appropriate damages.

 RESPECTFULLY SUBMITTED this ___ day of _______, 2025.